smithakolan/NFT-Big-Data-Analysis/README.md

 <br /><br />
 #### Trend - 2 Smitha
 <br /><br />

+1. run generate_nft_per_dapp_csv.py file in order to generate a csv file which will contain dapp names along with the number of NFTs in each dapp.

+Header of csv generated:

+2. Run RarityCalculator.py which will calculate the rarity of each NFT.
+The output for this script will be a csv file for each dapp as well as csv which will contains top 5 NFTs per dapp.

+4. Run NFTPriceRegression.py which does linear regression on rarity on each NFT in order to generate the predicted price

 #### Trend - 3 Smitha
 <br /><br />
 #### Trend - 4 - Smitha